altocodenl/TODIS/readme.md

 4. Loop: the conditional repetition of a sequence.
 5. Error: a special type of conditional response.

-For all of us who are fearful of programming, even those of us who practice it daily, it can be liberating to understand that essentially all logic can be understood through these elements.
+For all of us who are fearful of programming, even those of us who practice it daily, it can be liberating to discover that essentially all logic can be understood through these elements.
 The diverse and generally abstruse syntax of programming languages hides the fact that most logic is based on very few, intuitively understandable elements.
 I will spend the rest of this pillar showing how that is the case.

 The first three elements are essential, [irreducible](https://en.wikipedia.org/wiki/Irreducibility_(mathematics)).
 - Without *reference*, we have no way to represent the destination of a call.
 If every value in the dataspace refers only to itself, then we cannot establish relationships between parts of the system.